Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 And I can bring full sizes of my cleaning supplies and beauty products.

 But that’s an ideal situation.
-Sometimes you’ll want or need to go somewhere, and this won’t be possible.
+Sometimes, this isn’t possible.

 Several years ago, I went to India for 5 weeks.
-I couldn’t bring a carload of stuff with me.
+I couldn’t bring a carload of stuff.
 Especially perishable foods.

 The trip was an experience I’ll never forget.
 But I did face some challenges.